 A custom header is distinguished from a system header (one of the default headers provided by Reportance) by the fact that it has the hamburger icon ().
 A custom header can be relocated to another header account by dragging and dropping it.
 You can also rename or delete the custom header at any point by clicking on the ellipsis to the right.

 In the image below, the 'Cash and Cash Equivalents' account is a system header, while the 'Bank Accounts' account is a custom header.

 - Auto allocate

 1. Auto Allocate: Uses a set of system-defined rules to automatically allocate the accounts.
 To auto allocate accounts using the firm default matching rules select Auto Allocate as shown below.

-Note: These rules can be defined globally by the Administrator and/or on a per entity basis (see the section on 'Editing Auto Allocate Matching Rules' below).
+Note: These rules can be defined globally by the Administrator and/or on a per entity basis (for more information on how to add and edit matching rules see the knowledge article: Accounts - Auto-Allocate Matching Rules).

 i.
 A grey Insert here line: This will reposition the account to the location of the insert line.

 ii.
 A blue border of an existing account: This will result in Reportance combining the two accounts and treating them as one.
 This can always be undone by clicking the edit icon and selecting the unlink icon of the relevant account.

 Accounts that have been moved using the drag and drop method are marked as 'Manual'.
 Therefore, they will be excluded from any future auto allocations, this ensures that the accounts are not constantly changing.